tiffanymonroe/wdi-remote-gizmo/unit_1/w03d04/student_labs/morning_lab.md

 ![](https://i.imgur.com/7UfIlHR.png)

-* Remove the whitespace between rows.

 * The checkerboard alternates colors on each row _and_ each column.

+* Remove the whitespace between rows (if it exists).

 <br>
 <hr>

-# BONUS: PYRAMID
+# BONUS: PYRAMIDS

 In `student_labs` make a directory `pyramid`.
 Make your files in `pyramid`.